Frequently Asked Questions

 If I take more than the required number of elective courses, do I pay more?

 Full-time students pay a per-semester tuition rate.
 With that, there are no additional tuition fees for extra elective course that the student chooses to take.
-Know that the program's workload is rigorous and challenging, and that students are advised not to overload with supplemental elective work at the sacrifice of core and project effort.
+Keep in mind that the program's workload is rigorous and challenging, and that students are advised not to overload with supplemental elective work at the sacrifice of core and project effort.
+Please note that first-semester students are not allowed to overload under any circumstances.

 Part-time students pay per registered course, and are advised to choose elective courses that not only fulfill their degree requirements, but serve to meet their personal and professional goals as well.